 Born in the small parish of Daresbury on 27 January 1832, Charles Lutwidge Dodgson (better known by his pseudonym, Lewis Carroll) was the son of Charles Dodgson, archdeacon, and Frances Jane Lutwidge.
 The third of eleven children, Dodgson's secluded, quiet, and protected early childhood stands in ironic contrast to the impact he was to have on the world of Victorian children's literature.
 In The Life and Letters of Lewis Carroll (1898), Carroll's nephew Stuart Dodgson Collingwood wrote that his uncle "invented the strangest diversions for himself ... made pets of the most odd and unlikely animals, and numbered certain snails and toads among his intimate friends."

 Nurtured by a loving mother and father whose virtues he never failed to appreciate, Dodgson was able to practice the art of writing at an early age.
 It proved to be a satisfying outlet, which could be honed in solitary moments or within the forum of the family magazine.
-While at the Richmond School in 1845, Dodgson composed Useful and Instructive Poetry, his first family magazine (published in 1954), for the edification of his seven-year-old brother, Wilfred Longley Dodgson, and his five-year-old sister, Louisa Fletcher Dodgson.
+While at the Richmond School in 1845, Dodgson composed Useful and Instructive Poetry, his first family magazine, for the edification of his seven-year-old brother, Wilfred Longley Dodgson, and his five-year-old sister, Louisa Fletcher Dodgson; this book was finally published over 100 years later, in 1954.
 Of his writing in general, Mr. Tate, his instructor, was later to comment that the younger Dodgson was given toward some "creativity in replacing the inflexions of nouns and verbs, as detailed in our grammars," a fault which Dr. Tate reassured the elder Dodgson his son would most likely outgrow.

 The poem"My Fairy" in Useful and Instructive Poetry seems to reflect some of the frustrations Dodgson may have experienced over one issue or another.
 The fairy persona takes on the aspect of a censoring adult who attempts to interfere with Charles no matter which way he turns.
 Finally, in dismay, the voice of youth cries out against the restrictive adult persona in the last verse: